argoproj/argo-workflows/examples/README.md

 DAG templates use the tasks prefix to refer to another task, for example `{{tasks.influx.ip}}`.

 ## Sidecars

-A sidecar is another container that executes concurrently in the same pod as the "main" container and is useful in creating multi-container pods.
+A sidecar is another container that executes concurrently in the same pod as the main container and is useful in creating multi-container pods.

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow